 Participant may benefit in terms of helping to further unravel the relation between the gut microbiome and residual beta cell function.
-The DIMID study was very promising, suggesting that manipulation of the gut microbiome may indeed preserve the residual beta cell mass.
-This study will investigate if FMT is also beneficial in the setting of longstanding type 1 diabetes.
+The DIMID study was promising, suggesting that manipulation of the gut microbiome may indeed preserve the residual beta cell mass.
+This study will investigate if FMT is more beneficial when individudal with type 1 diabetes and a highly preserved beta cell mass are used.
 Participants may benefit from an increased redisual beta cell function, which is associated with a lower risk of diabetic complications and hypoglycemia.
-In the long therm, the FMT procedure may be refined to a probiotic formation or a combination of potent microbial metabolites and antigens that induce immunotolerance.
+In the long therm, the FMT procedure may be refined to a probiotic formation or a combination of potent microbial metabolites andantigens that induce immunotolerance.
 Therefore, the risks described below outweigh the potential gain from this study.

 For the mixed meal test, morning long- and short acting insulin must be withheld.
-This carries a small risk of hypo- and hyperglycemia.
+This carries a small risk of hypo- andhyperglycemia.
 The study participants will be carefully instructed and no major risk is expected in the context of this procedure, especially given the current use of continuous glucose-monitoring technologies.
-The placing of the intravenous cannula in our study can be an unpleasant experience for the subjects and may result in (self limiting) bruising.
+The placing of the intravenous cannula in our studycan be an unpleasant experience for the subjects and may result in (self limiting) bruising.

 Gastroscopy is a procedure associated with discomfort, but when participants are well fasted is very safe.
-The required fasting is associated with a small risk of hypoglycemia, for which participants will be adequately instructed.
-In the age of continuous glucose monitoring this risk is also very low.

-In our centre, FMT procedures have not been associated with major adverse events, and donors are extensively screened to mitigate the risk of potential infections by the FMT procedure.
+The required fasting isassociated with a small risk of hypoglycemia, for which participants will be adequately instructed.
+In the age of continuous glucosemonitoring this risk is also very low.
+In our centre, FMT procedures have not been associated with major adverse events, and donors are extensively screened tomitigate the risk of potential infections by the FMT procedure.